 At Heelands School we are committed to ensuring the safety and welfare of our pupils and expect all staff and volunteers to share this commitment.
-Lesley Barnard is the Designated Safeguarding Lead and Janice Dalton is the Deputy Safeguarding Lead.
+Sophie Good is the Designated Safeguarding Lead and Janice Dalton is the Deputy Safeguarding Lead.

 Role of the Designated Safeguarding Lead